Kerfkore

 FAQ

-What is Kerfkore?
+What is Soflex?

 What are the benefits of laminating flat and then forming the desired shape?

 Laminating flat is a faster and more consistent process.
 It’s easier to position the decorative face material and machine while flat than to apply a laminate and machine to an already curved surface.
-Kerfkore is ideal for highly quality, consistently repeatable processes.
+Soflex is ideal for highly quality, consistently repeatable processes.

-How do I use Kerfkore?
+How do I use Soflex?

 2. Apply the decorative surfacing material using a water or solvent based contact adhesive or standard PVA glue (not a cross linking type).